 Supporting women's rights through technology

-In partnership with Nottingham Business School, the CfBE initiated a research-based project to investigate the experiences of those who have spoken out against wrongdoing, with the objective of understanding the motivations, enablers, and constraints for doing so.
+In partnership with Nottingham Business School, the CfBE initiated a research-based project to investigate the experiences of those who have spoken out against wrongdoing, to understand the motivations, enablers, and constraints for doing so.

 For an infographic summarising the research findings, click here, and for video recordings of webinars with research participants, click below: